Dodge Ramcharger: First generation (1974–1980)

 The Ramcharger was entered in rallying and placed first in the 1975 Sno*Drift event.

 The standard engine was a 225 cuin Slant Six.
 318 CID and 360 CID versions of the "LA" series Chrysler small-block V8 were available, along with the larger big-block "B" and "RB" wedge series in 400 CID and 440 CID.
 In 1978, the 360 CID output was 175 hp.
 In 1979, it was rated at 160 hp.

 Second generation (1981–1993)

 The Ramcharger and Trail Duster followed the D-series pickup's 1981 redesign into the Ram and is considered the second generation.
 They had an egg crate-style grille which was used until the 1986 model year, when the front was redesigned to the crosshair grille that remains common on many Dodges today.
-In 1991, there were another batch of grill changes that lasted until 1993 when American Ramcharger production stopped.
+In 1991, there were another batch of grille changes that lasted until 1993 when American Ramcharger production stopped.
 The second-generation trucks had a few different trim and interior option levels, but not much changed over the years.
 These models had a non-removable welded steel top instead of the removable top.
 The Trail Duster was only available for one year with the Ram design and steel non-removable top, as it was dropped after the 1981 model year.